 Then I filled the entire framework with shims until it was nice and level.

 see, the left one is hidden in the back of the closet and the right one moved

-Step 2: Expand wooden structure
+Step 2: Expand the wooden structure

-Next thing I did was expand the wooden structure on the right side and top of the elements.
+The next thing I did was expand the wooden structure on the right side and top of the elements.
 I made sure the structure was solid and I had enough material to mount the drywall plates onto.
 When making the connections I used steel 40×40 corner pieces in various places for strength and to make sure the corners were 90 degrees.

 Step 3: Build and place PAX elements (from right to left)

 I first did the 3 easy elements,

 Then I adapted and built up the next elements one after another from right to left.
-By doing this piece by piece you make measuring of the available height easy because you always know exactly where the next side of the element that you have to shorten will be.
+By doing this piece by piece you make measuring the available height easy because you always know exactly where the next side of the element that you have to shorten will be.

 The two sides and the back wall of these elements had to be shortened.
 I did the sides first and then built the elements up.
-After this you can easily see and measure how much the back of the element needs to be shortened.
+After this, you can easily see and measure how much the back of the element needs to be shortened.

 Making clean cuts

 I shortened the sides with a circular saw that also had a guide rail.
-I had never worked with a circular saw before, but watching some Youtube video’s and making some experimental pieces offered a solution.
+I had never worked with a circular saw before, but watching some Youtube videos and making some experimental pieces offered a solution.

 It is especially important that you use a saw blade with fine teeth to avoid splintering the wood too much and that you work calmly.
-I sawed the first few in miter to make it fit nicely with the sloping hood, but that turned out not to be necessary afterwards because you will not see anything of it later on once the drywall is in front of it.
+I sawed the first few in miter to make it fit nicely with the sloping hood, but that turned out not to be necessary afterward because you will not see anything of it later on once the drywall is in front of it.

 After assembling the elements, I also mounted the doors of the three first elements.
-First of all to determine where I could put the drywall and what space the doors would need, and also a bit because I wanted to see how it would look 😊.
+First of all to determine where I could put the drywall and what space the doors would need, and also a bit because I wanted to see how it would look.

-Step 4: Finishing wooden framework and drywall
+Step 4: Finishing wooden

-Now that the PAX elements had been placed, it was time for the next step: make the last wooden bars on the left side of the cupboard and some pieces of beam on the left above the elements on the roof to be able to screw the plasterboards on this too.
+Now that the PAX elements had been placed, it was time for the next step: make the last wooden bars on the left side of the cupboard and some pieces of the beam on the left above the elements on the roof to be able to screw the plasterboards on this too.

 Making the drywall

-After this was done, I could begin to tailor make the drywall pieces to get a strip of drywall against the lath screw, and of course as tightly as possible against the PAX elements.
+After this was done, I could begin to tailor-make the drywall pieces to get a strip of drywall against the lath screw, and of course as tightly as possible against the PAX elements.
 You can easily cut the plasterboard to size with a utility knife and then break it.
 Also here: watch some videos on Youtube and you will get there.
 I have always chosen to place the rough fracture side towards the floor/wall/ceiling side and the neat side towards the doors.

-- Plate transitions with fiberglass tape;
+Plate transitions with fiberglass tape;

-- Smearing and sanding holes (2x)
+Smearing and sanding holes (2x)

-- Grease and sand plate transitions (3x)
+Grease and sand plate transitions (3x)

 After priming I sealed the edges between the elements and the plasterboard with acrylic sealant.
 This gives you a nice connection between the drywall and the element and this ensures that the cupboard is installed super tight.

-After the sealant I painted the wall 3 times with white matte wall paint.
+After the sealant, I painted the wall 3 times with white matte wall paint.
 Despite the priming, this was really necessary 3 times.

 Step 4: Shortening the doors